tingyaohsu/SciCap/README.md

-# SciCap: Scientific Figures Dataset
+# SCICAP: Scientific Figures Dataset

 #### This is the Github repo of [SCICAP: Generating Captions for Scientific Figures](https://github.com/tingyaohsu/SciCap).

 SCICAP a large-scale figure-caption dataset based on computer science arXiv papers published between 2010 and 2020.
-SCICAP contained more than two million figures extracted from over 290,000 papers and focused on one of the dominent figure type - graphplot .
+SCICAP contained 410k figures that focused on one of the dominent figure type - **graphplot**, extracted from over 290,000 papers.

 ## Folder Structure
 ```